 After your survey is complete and the results are in, you should begin informing people within your organisation.
-It is advisable to consult with employees about how action can be taken, and to monitor the progress of planned actions.
+For an optimal employee engagement survey action plan it is advisable to consult with employees about how action can be taken, and to monitor the progress of planned actions.
 Finally, in order to establish whether the actions have really led to improvements, conduct a repeat survey and consider making an employee survey a permanent fixture in the calendar year.

 Providing information in broad terms